Before You Buy Your Heated Towel Rail…

 Once considered something of a luxury item, heated towel rails have become a standard component of modern bathroom suites.
-Ideal for providing a comfortable level of warmth throughout the bathroom and keeping towels deliciously warm, a heated towel rail is an affordable way to bring a little decadence into your suite.
+Ideal for providing a comfortable level of warmth throughout the bathroom and keeping towels deliciously warm and dry, a heated towel rail is an affordable way to bring a little decadence into your suite.

 If you’re yet to install one of these nifty towel radiators and are finding the choice available a little overwhelming, fear not.
-Today’s BestHeating.com blog is a guide to finding the perfect heated towel rail.
-With our handy list of things to consider, it’s never been easier to choose the right towel radiator for your bathroom.
+Because this blog will serve as a helpful guide to finding the perfect heated towel rail for you.
+With our handy list of things to consider, it’s never been easier to choose the right towel radiator for your bathroom, kitchen or ensuite.

 The BTU (or British Thermal Unit) output of your heated towel rail is one of the most important things to consider.
 The higher the hourly output, the more powerful and effective your heated towel rail will be.
-The output required depends largely on the size of the area that is to be heated.
-To calculate the BTU output needed to efficiently heat your bathroom, use our handy BTU calculator.
+The output required depends largely on the size of the area that is to be heated, and whether or not you’ll be heating lots of large, hefty towels.
+To calculate the BTU output needed to efficiently heat your bathroom, use our free and handy BTU calculator.

 The size of your heated towel rail should reflect the size of your bathroom.
 As with BTU rate, a smaller rail will provide sufficient heat for smaller bathrooms and en suites, whilst a large rail with bigger dimensions and higher heat output will be needed in more spacious bathrooms.